SwiftJava/SwiftJava/README.md

 maintained in the code generator unfortunately.
 If one of these methods encountered a Base class and Proxy is generated for the concrete class that can be subclassed.

-As these "Base" subclasses cant close over variable in your program you may want to have an initialiser to capture these instead.
+As these "Base" subclasses can't close over variables in your program you may want to have an initialiser to capture these instead.
 There is a bit of a standard dance that needs to be performed.
-First instantiate the "Base" superclass and pass this to the designated initialiser of your superclass.
-Due to the use of generics you'll also be prompted to provide a null implementation of the required initialiser.
+First, instantiate the "Base" superclass and pass this to the designated initialiser of your superclass.
+Due to the use of generics you'll also be prompted to provide a null implementation of the "required" initialiser.

 ```Swift
     init(imageProducer:ImageProducer) {